 Schools contact us regularly for help and advice with unisex bathrooms.
 More than anything else, we understand that attention to detail is critical in a potentially sensitive environment.

-Full-height privacy cubicles were installed along with vandal-proof heavy-duty satin anodised aluminium ironmongery.
-Easy-clean laminate was also used throughout the bathroom to improve hygiene standards and student wellbeing.
+Full-height Force Privacy cubicles were installed along with vandal-proof heavy-duty satin anodised aluminium ironmongery.
+Easy-clean laminate IPS and solid surface wash troughs were also used throughout the bathroom to improve hygiene standards and student wellbeing.

 Michelle Faulkner, Stretford Grammar School